Denver Public Health Grand Rounds

 Each quarter Denver Public Health holds a grand rounds lecture on a different public health topic for its employees, staff, partners and colleagues.
 Past topics have included sexual health, the results accountability framework, access to care/care coordination, digital and social media's role in public health, and creating a culture of health in America.

-This year’s Dr. John Sbarbaro Memorial Lecture Series in Public Health will be held Wednesday, November 4, 2015, from 11:30 am to 1 pm at the Denver Museum of Nature and Science.
+The 2015 Dr. John Sbarbaro Memorial Lecture Series in Public Health was held Wednesday, November 4, 2015, from 11:30 am to 1 pm at the Denver Museum of Nature and Science.
 This lecture series honors Dr. John Sbarbaro, who was a pioneer in improving the health of Denver and beyond.

 Slides from Public Health Informatics Lecture Now Available